Daihatsu Compagno: History

-In May 1967 the Compagno received a minor facelift, with new head- and taillights and a new grille.
+In May 1967, the Compagno received a minor facelift, with new head- and taillights and a new grille.
 The fender pressings were also subtly altered so as to streamline production.
 A Super Deluxe version of the four-door was added, while the Spider and GT gained front disc brakes.
 Last amongst the news was the 1000 GT Injection, with mechanical fuel injection albeit no more power than the existing twin-carb version.
 In April 1968 the front grille was altered again, with black trim for the Spider and GT.
 The Super Deluxe gained chrome trim at the rear.
 In April 1969 the succeeding Daihatsu Consorte appeared, using Daihatsu's own 1.0-litre engine fitted in the Toyota Publica KP30 body.
 Daihatsu decided to depend on Toyota for designing compact cars from now on.
 The Consorte was initially only available as a two-door sedan, and while the Van, Truck, and Convertibles were not replaced the four-door Super Deluxe remained in production until January 1970 so as to meet existing orders.

 Notably, the Compagno was the first official Japanese car import for the UK market.
 Arriving in May 1965 in its initial 797cc form, UK press such as Autocar magazine found the car to be quite lackluster compared to its competition.
-Aside from the build quality and good standard equipment, the magazine review noted its outdated styling, poor ride and brakes, high price, and a 0-60 time that was quoted as being "too slow to record."
+Aside from the build quality and good standard equipment, the magazine review noted its outdated styling, poor ride and brakes, high price, and a 0-60 mph (97 km/h) time that was quoted as being "too slow to record."
 In the end, only six Compagnos would be sold in the UK in its five years on the market.
 Nonetheless, the Compagno would eventually inspire other Japanese automakers to begin exporting their products to European markets, such as the 1966 Corona from Toyota and the 1968 Sunny from Nissan (which would be known as the Datsun 1000).

 The Compagno was also sold in numerous other European markets.
-In Australia it was marketed until import tariffs were changed in 1968, which would have made the car prohibitively expensive.
+In Australia, it was marketed until import tariffs were changed in 1968, which would have made the car prohibitively expensive.
 Daihatsu returned to the Australian passenger car market in 1972 with the Max 360X.